World Space Week

 World Space Week (WSW) is an annual holiday observed from October 4 to 10 in over 95 nations throughout the world.
 World Space Week is officially defined as "an international celebration of science and technology, and their contribution to the betterment of the human condition".
-World Space week is organized every year by coordination of the World Space Week Association (WSWA) and the United Nations (UN).
+World Space Week is organized every year by the coordination of the World Space Week Association (WSWA) and the United Nations (UN).

 History

-On December 6, 1999, The United Nations General Assembly declared World Space Week as an annual event celebration to be commemorated between October 4 and 10.
+On December 6, 1999, the United Nations General Assembly declared World Space Week as an annual event to be commemorated between October 4 and 10.
 The choice of dates was based on recognition of two important dates in space history: the launch of the first human-made Earth satellite, Sputnik 1, on October 4, 1957; and the signing of the Outer Space Treaty on October 10, 1967.

 World Space Week is the largest annual space event in the world.
 In 2019, World Space Week was celebrated with over 8,000 events in 96 countries.
 Events included school activities, exhibitions, government events, and special activities at planetaria around the world.